Tulsa Drinking Water Quality

 1.67 ppb

-Tulsa lead levels are well within safe limits.
+Tulsa lead levels are well below the EPA action level.

 Regular testing is still recommended, as lead can enter water through household plumbing.